IGEL-Community/IGEL-Docs-v02/docs/Docs/HOWTO-Imprivata-Notes.md

 **Q:** When using multiple monitors with Imprivata PIE agent (appliance mode), how to keep login screen on specific monitor?

 **A:** By default the login screen will show on the default display (1 if you are using a profile).
-You can set the default display in DisplaySwitch or by forcing 1 to be output via a specific video card / port.
+You can set the default display in DisplaySwitch or by forcing 1 to be output via a specific video card / port (Card 1, HDMI 1).

+**Q:** How to exit Imprivata agent to go to IGEL configuration screen?

+**A:** Steps to setup

+  - Login to OneSign Admin UI
+  - Go to Computer Policies tab and select computer policy assigned to IGEL (ProveID Embedded) client
+  - In the General section, scroll down to `Authentication`
+  - Select `Yes` to `Allow Users to Exit and Disable Agent`

+Once the above option is enabled in computer policy (sync and reboot IGEL device(s)) you can right click on turn off button right hand side of the screen.